 In order to check if you have bacterial vaginosis, you should obtain a swab from inside the vagina.
 This swab is then used to check the smell of the odour.
 Pathological laboratories add a little bit of potassium hydroxide on the swab with the vaginal discharge to check the odour.
 Another characteristic used for the diagnosis of vaginosis is through pH level detection.

-Best way to prevent bacterial vaginosis is by avoiding unhealthy sexual activities such as multiple partners and douching.
+The best way to prevent bacterial vaginosis is by avoiding unhealthy sexual activities such as multiple partners and douching.
 Another good way to prevent vaginosis is by intake of healthy probiotics such as yoghurt and kefir.
 For minimizing the occurrence of bacterial vaginosis, it is important to:

 In order to avoid any sexually transmitted infections, it is necessary to practice safe and healthy sex.
 By limiting the number of sex partners, and using safe protection such as latex condoms, one can reduce the risk of acquiring sexually transmitted infection greatly.